Female or male cannabis plant?

 Suzy’s Tip: Use Cuttings to Determine Gender Early

 Growing with regular seeds?
-You can determine a plant’s gender before it fully flowers.
-Take a cutting, place it on a 12/12 light schedule (12 hours light, 12 hours dark), and wait a few weeks.
-The cutting will reveal its gender—white hairs for females, pollen sacs for males—allowing you to identify and remove males from your main grow.
-For more growing tips, check out our cannabis growing guide.
+You can determine a plant’s gender before full flowering.
+Take a cutting from a healthy branch, root it, and place it on a 12/12 light schedule (12 hours light, 12 hours dark).
+Within 2-3 weeks, the cutting will reveal its gender—white pistils for females, pollen sacs for males.
+This allows you to identify and remove males from your main grow without disrupting the entire crop.
+For optimal results, maintain stable humidity (50-60%) and temperature (22-28°C) during this process.

 Beware of Hermaphrodite Cannabis Plant